LLNL/axom/src/components/sidre/docs/sphinx/parallel_io_concepts.rst

 Below is a code example for loading external data.
 We assume that this code somehow has knowledge that the root group contains a single external view at the location "fields/external_array" describing an array of doubles.
-See the Sidre documentation for information about how to query the Sidre data structures for this type of information when the code does not have a priori knowledge.
+See the Group and View documentation for information about how to query the Sidre data structures for this type of information when the code does not have a priori knowledge.